phac-nml/pipeline-standards/README.md

 nextflow run ... -c azure_configuration.config
 ```

-This method enables dynamic adjustment of the `process.ext.override_configured_docker_registry` setting, facilitating flexible container registry selection tailored to various environments or specific requirements, such as those used in Azure.
+This method allows for dynamic adjustment of container settings, enabling flexible selection of container registries tailored to various environments or specific requirements, such as those used in Azure.

 <a name="resource-requirements"></a>